Azure/azure-sdk-for-net/README.md

 Using command line:

-  - Refer to the "To build" section to get command windows set up.
+  - Refer to the "To build" section to get the command window set up.
   - Invoke "Test" target from "Build.proj".
-Likely, you need to build test project first, so put  in "build" target as well. msbuild build.proj /t:build;test /p:scope=ResourceManagement\Compute".
+Likely, you need to build test project first, so put in "build" target as well.
+        *msbuild build.proj /t:build;test /p:scope=ResourceManagement\Compute*